 - Whole-grain foods

-The next thing you should eat before a workout is proteins.
+The next thing you should eat before a workout is protein.
 There’s a lot of research to support that proteins improve performance and can help with muscle hypertrophy and muscle synthesis that begins after your workout is complete.
 Other benefits include:

 - Improved muscle growth